Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: Multi -form gauge theory

 While the phase $\alpha_2$ is an arbitrary $U(1)$ phase, implying that $U_{\alpha_2}^{(3)}$ is the symmetry defec of a $U(1)^{(3)}$ $3$-form global symmetry, the single-valuedness of $U_{\alpha_1}^{(3)}$ as $a\sim a+2\pi$ implies that $\alpha_1=\frac{2\pi \mathbb Z}{q}$, reducing the second symmetry group from $U(1)^{(3)}$ down to $\mathbb Z_q^{(3)}$, in accordance with our earlier finding.

 The theory also possesses two distinct $U(1)^{(-1)}$ $(-1)$-form symmetries associated with the Bianchi's identities: $d^2c_3=d^2\tilde c_3=0$.
 As we mentioned above, only the field combination $q_1c_3+q_2\tilde c_3$ is gapped while the other combination $-q_2c_3+q_1\tilde c_3$ remains gappless.
-This implies that only one of the two $(-1)$-form symmetries is spontaneously broken while the other remains intact, and thus, the theory with a single axion and two $3$-form gauge fields possesses a cosmological constant in the deep IR.
+This implies that only one of the two $(-1)$-form symmetries is gauged and spontaneously broken (Higgsed), resulting in the axion acquiring a mass.
+The other $(-1)$-form symmetry is a global symmetry, which also exhibits spontaneous breaking, resulting in a massless $3$-form gauge field that sources a cosmological constant in the deep IR.

 This treatment is easily generalized to any $K$ distinct $3$-form fields to find that the full faithful symmetry group is

 where $q = \gcd(q_{1}, \ldots, q_{K})$.